-Effective January 1, 1996, the Corporation agrees to pay into a special fund two (2) cents per hour per employee for all compensated hours for the purpose of covering education costs and compensating C.A.W.
-Education Leave.
+The Corporation agrees to pay into a special fund five (5) cents per hour per employee for all compensated hours for the purpose of covering education costs and compensating CAW Education Leave.
 Said Education Leave will be for the purpose of upgrading the employee skills in all aspects of Trade Union functions.
-Such monies to be paid on a quarterly basis into a special fund established by the National Union, C.A.W. and sent by the Corporation to the following address:
+Such monies to be paid on a quarterly basis into a special fund established by the National Union, CAW and sent by the Corporation to the following address: